u-boot/u-boot/doc/develop/tests_writing.rst

    # Run the checker to make sure that everything worked
    ut -f bootstd vbe_test_fixup_norun

-Note that apart from the `UT_TESTF_MANUAL` flag, the code in a 'manual' C test is just like any other C test.
+Note that apart from the `UTF_MANUAL` flag, the code in a 'manual' C test is just like any other C test.
 It still uses ut_assert...() and other such constructs, in this case to check that the expected things happened in the Python test.